A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Proposed model

-where $\boldsymbol{s}$ and $\boldsymbol{t}$ are the $N \times N$ dimensional coordinate vectors, in which the entries of boundary constraints set to their true values. $C_{s}$ and $C_{t}$ are the same $N^{2} \times N^{2}$ sparse matrix, each row of which contains $c_{i}$ and $c_{v}$ for a vertex in the mesh grid.
-The only difference between $C_{s}$ and $C_{t}$ is that the rows that correspond to the boundary constraints of the two coordinates are set to 0.
+where $\boldsymbol{s}$ and $\boldsymbol{t}$ are vectors whose entries are given by $s_i$'s and $t_i$'s on each vertex respectively.
+Here, the entries corresponding to boundary vertices are set to be their actual boundary constraints. $C_{s}$ and $C_{t}$ are both $N^{2} \times N^{2}$ sparse matrices, each row of which contains $c_{i}$ and $c_{v}$ for a vertex in the mesh grid.
+The rows of $C_{s}$ and $C_{t}$, which correspond to the boundary constraints of the two coordinates, are set to 0.

-Solving this linear system with the boundary constraints, we can obtain the corresponding mapping $f$ given a Beltrami coefficient $\mu_{f}$.